bennowak/recipe-list/WORKSPACE/README.md

+# Team Workspace
+## Guidelines
-# Team Workspace\n## Guidelines\nPlease use your own folder to store 'working' files and other miscelaneous stuff.
+Please use your own folder to store 'working' files and other miscelaneous stuff.